 The second generation SLx (Silver Line series) Cyclops is a 1x (no magnification) optic that uses a prism and lenses like an ACOG, but has a user-adjustable battery illumination like an Aimpoint for its etched reticle.
 It uses the simple chevron and outer horseshoe ACSS reticle that was pioneered by Primary Arms.
 The red reticle is daylight bright and can still be used if the battery dies or it is turned off.
 I believe a green reticle is also in the works.
-The illumination is auto-live, meaning it turns off after a while and will then turn on again with movement, and also features three night-vision settings with an OFF position in-between each ON position.
+The illumination is auto-live, meaning it turns off after a while and will then turn on again with movement, and also features three night-vision settings.
 It is strikingly different from the first generation Cyclops, with a larger reticle inside, half the size outside, and a much improved mount and spacing system.
 The windage and elevation turrets are now recessed and uncapped, each giving a tactile 1 MOA adjustment per click.
 The included robust mount uses two recessed clamping screws, has 8 different riser height options, an add-on AR carry handle riser (although one of the included risers will work for that too), and uses the mini-ACOG mounting footprint if an aftermarket mount is desired.
 Field of view is about 75 feet at 100 yards and the adjustable diopter allows an exact 1x magnification so that the interior image is seamless with the outside world.

 I want to highlight three qualities that make this optic superior in its class.
 They are the etched reticle with adjustable diopter, increased image clarity vs a standard red dot, and user-adjustable brightness.
 I am nearing 50 years old and wear glasses.
 An optic is almost a necessity for me, and for years I went back and forth between a mini-Aimpoint and a mini-ACOG (TA-45).
 I was not satisfied with either one.
 The Aimpoint red dot allowed me to control the dot brightness and was superb for speedy work up close, but the image through the optic was relatively dim, the dot was out of focus due to my astigmatism, and if the battery died or had an electrical problem (which did happen once), I was bereft.
 The ACOG offered a brighter image (more on this later), and an etched reticle that was a bit more in focus, but I could not control the reticle brightness and had trouble when shooting from a dark interior to a bright target area.
 What I needed was an optic that had the benefits of both systems with none of the liabilities, and the PA Gen 2 Cyclops does that.